shannonjin/NASA-Image-Search-Engine/README.md

 # NASA-Image-Search-Engine

+---Update: currently experiencing errors with heroku server, in progress of fixing---

 Winning Capitol One Challenge Entry

 A web front end for searching NASA's image set. ***Try it out at https://shannon-nasa-image-search.herokuapp.com !
 Search thousands of NASA curated images and videos!***